 Keep the numbers down

 Don't feel pressured to invite the whole school... keep the numbers small and it will keep the cost (and your stress levels!) down to a reasonable level.
+When it comes to deciding how many guests to invite, a good rule of thumb is to invite your child's age plus one.

 Get the invites out early